 The 2019 Grammy Awards almost rivaled last week's Super Bowl when it came to movie trailers, as the evening saw the premiere of several new trailers, including one for Disney's live-action Aladdin remake.
 Reactions to the trailer were passionate and almost uniformly negative, the takes hotter than the deserts of Agrabah under a scorching midday sun.

-Most of the chatter around the trailer focused on the first real look of Will Smith as the Genie.
+Most of the chatter around the trailer focused on the first real look at Will Smith as the Genie.
 It was fans' first "real" look because, back in December, Entertainment Weekly published photos from the film, including a shot of Smith dressed in Genie clothes but without the character's signature blue hue.
 Many fans were outraged, worried that the remake's genie would not be blue like the animated Robin Williams version of old.
 Disney and Smith assured everyone that, yes, Smith would be blue.

 Well, be careful what you wish for.
-The trailer featured a good look of Smith's Genie in all his azure glory, and pretty much everyone hated it.
+The trailer featured a good look at Smith's Genie in all his azure glory, and pretty much everyone hated it.
 The Disney subreddit dunked on the Genie, for the most part, and Twitter was making jokes as soon as the trailer ended.

 Many people compared Smith's Genie, unfavorably, to other blue characters from pop culture, like Arrested Development's Tobias Fünke or the Na'vi from Avatar.